 Great, you now have a nice color palette that you like and that expresses your personality.
 But just colors can be boring; spaces like bathrooms do very well with interesting patterns.

-One thing you can do is get inspired by menswear---yes, fashion.
-This is a great example of a masculine pattern you can see on men's shirts applied on a wall with wallpaper.
+One thing you can do is get inspired by menswear—yes, fashion.
+You can take things like masculine patterns found on men's shirts and apply the same or a similar pattern in your room with wallpaper.
 The choice of black and white also makes it properly neutral/masculine, but it's really the pattern here that steals the show.

 03 of 06